 - If SrxlevServingCell > Sprioritysearch1 and SqualServingCell > Sprioritysearch2 then the UE shall search for E-UTRA layers of higher priority at least every Thigher_priority_search where Thigher_priority_search is described in section 4.2.2.

-- If SrxlevServingCell <= Sprioritysearch1 or SqualServingCell <= Sprioritysearch2 then the UE shall search for all E-UTRA layers based on the requirements below.
+- If SrxlevServingCell <= Sprioritysearch1 or SqualServingCell <= Sprioritysearch2 then the UE shall search for all E-UTRA layers of lower priority and also search for all higher priority E-UTRA layers in the normal performance group based on the requirements below.
+The UE is not required to search for and measure E-UTRA layers of higher priority in the reduced performance group.

 If E-DCH resources are allocated to the UE or timer T321 [16] is running, the UE is not required to perform E-UTRAN cell identification or measurements as continuous HS-DSCH reception is required.